 - Pre-heat your glassware in a warm oven prior to pouring (100- 110 degrees F), this will allow the wax to cool more slowly and give air bubbles time to escape to the surface.

 - Raising or lowering the pour temperature of the wax can affect glass adhesion.

 - Pour the wax slowly into the container.

 - Tap the glassware gently right after you've poured the wax to release any air bubbles.

 - Glass with a uniform thickness will cool more evenly.
 Jars with thick and thin spots will cool at different rates and can cause the wax to pull away.
 Pouring the wax at a cooler temperature in pre-heated glass can help reduce that.

-- Set the candles on a wire rack rather than on a counter or table top that will pull the heat from the bottom of the jar.
-That can cause the wax to cool too fast so it shrinks and pulls away from the glass.
+- Set the candles on a wire rack rather than on a counter or table top.
+Solid surfaces will pull the heat from the bottom of the jar and can cause the wax to cool too fast so that it shrinks and pulls away from the glass.

 - Try using a softer wax like a paraffin wax blend.